mahdava/pokemon-search-ui/README.md

-# Mimmit Koodaa Workshop 2020
+# Pokémon Search UI

 Repository for the workshop between Mimmit Koodaa and Futurice.
 Work inspired from Juha-Matti "Juhis" Santala (@Hamatti).

-Be sure to check the [Search UI for Pokémon TCG Google Slides](https://bit.ly/mimmit-koodaa-2020) that go along with this repository.
+Be sure to check the [Search UI for Pokémon TCG Google Slides](https://bit.ly/psu-2022) that go along with this repository.

 ## HTML Exercises